 Il a également exploré divers domaines artistiques et athlétiques, et il a un penchant marqué pour la nature, les lacs et les rivières, ainsi que la montagne.

 Jonathan has consistently received world-class mentorship and training that allows his health practice to be relevant, accessible, and useful for people.
-He was first introduced to Body Mind Centering® (BMC) principles through training over four years with Mark Taylor (former program director for the US school).
+He was introduced to Body Mind Centering® (BMC) principles through training with Mark Taylor (former program director for the US school) over a period of four years.
+Jonathan gained foundational skills to support movement development in babies, children, and adults.

 Jonathan also participated in one of the first Rolf Mentorship certifications offered by the Rolf Institute® which included movement training based on the teachings of French Rolfer Hubert Godard.
 Jonathan first met and studied with Godard in 2007, prior to becoming a Rolfer in his own right.

 Music, voice, and movement have played an important role in Jonathan's life and work.
-Through on-going explorations over the years with creative giants such as Richard Armstrong, Jonathan Hart Makwaia, and Maud Robarts (among others), Jonathan has developed sensibilities that allow him to accompany and support people finding their way home to their Health and deepening into this relationship.
+Through on-going explorations over the years with creative luminaries such as Richard Armstrong, Jonathan Hart Makwaia, Maud Robarts, and Albert St. Albert Smith (among others), Jonathan has developed sensibilities that allow him to accompany and support people finding their way home to their Health and deepening into this relationship.

-In the movement world, he has been further inspired by Bonnie Bainbridge-Cohen, Alexandre del Perugia, Susan Harper, David Zambrano, Jaimen Macmillan, and Judith Koltai.
+In the movement world, he has been further inspired by Bonnie Bainbridge-Cohen, Alexandre del Perugia, Susan Harper, David Zambrano, and Judith Koltai.

 Versed in a diversity of perspectives from different lineages, Jonathan brings a wealth of experience and a multi-dimensional approach to the complementary health field.